 Secured seed funding?
 Expert tips to navigate challenges to scale up at speed

 First-time entrepreneurs and founders often assume that securing seed funding to grow their business is the hard part – but that’s a common and dangerous mistake.
-Because it’s at this point when the most arduous work begins, according to Jack who spends a considerable amount of time guiding entrepreneurs and founders through the preparation required to attract Series A funding.
-Jack knows what investors are looking for and how to make young businesses more appealing.
+Because it’s at this point when the most arduous work begins, according to Darren who spends a considerable amount of time guiding entrepreneurs and founders through the preparation required to attract Series A funding.
+Darren knows what investors are looking for and how to make young businesses more appealing.

 “You may have gone through the classic start-up phase, even proven a business model – this is different from a business plan and concerns how the business is going to be operated profitably – but then you have to put a strategy in place and kickstart growth,” he starts.
 “Scaling up is a perilously tough phase.
 An entrepreneur is like someone who jumps off a cliff and builds the aeroplane on the way down.
 When you have leapt, hopefully you have the shape of a plane and can fly.
 But how do you now take off and launch into the stratosphere?”

 Having the wrong mindset in this phase is one of the many pitfalls to avoid, suggests Michael who works with entrepreneurs scaling up and large businesses that have been through the process.
 “Lots of founders reach seed level and can’t go further,” he says.
 “The main reasons for this are because they cannot monetise the business model and the right people are not in place.”